ranieremenezes/easyfermi/README.md

 https://www.youtube.com/channel/UCeLCfEoWasUKky6CPNN_opQ

-# Fermipy light curve problem
+# Fermipy V1.0.1 light curve problem

-In _Fermipy_ V1.0.1 (Python 3), some users face a "KeyError: 'fit_success'" issue when trying to build the light curves.
+In the old version of _Fermipy_ (i.e. V1.0.1, Python 3), the users face a "KeyError: 'fit_success'" issue when trying to build the light curves.

 This issue is solved here:
 https://github.com/fermiPy/fermipy/issues/368